EwartM/ewartm.github.io/which-gwt-on-gae.md

 # [](#header-1)Choosing a version of GWT for GAE

-As of March 2017, the Google App Engine standard environment still doesn't support Java 8
+As of March 2017, the GAE standard environment still doesn't support Java 8
 To use Java 8 and the newer GWT libraries we could use GAE flexible environment
 Below we'll look at the pros and cons of each approach